James M. Carrington

 James M. Carrington (April 17, 1904 – January 28, 1995) was a photographer and Democratic politician who served in the Missouri House of Representatives.

-Born in St. Louis, Missouri, he was first elected to the Missouri House of Representatives in 1972.
+Biography

+Carrington was born in St. Louis, Missouri and attended Sumner High School.
 In 1925, he graduated from Howard University with a degree in electrical engineering.
 Carrington was the first African-American photographer for the St. Louis Globe-Democrat and the first African-American to represent St. Louis County in the Missouri House of Representatives.

+Carrington was first elected to the Missouri House of Representatives in 1973.
+He was defeated in the 1976 election against James Whitmore by 12 votes, but returned to office after the results were overturned by the Missouri Supreme Court.